E. J. Williams Jr.: Professional career

+Las Vegas Raiders

+Williams signed with the Las Vegas Raiders as an undrafted free agent on April 30, 2026.
+He was waived on August 30, 2026.

+Carolina Panthers

+On September 17, 2026, Williams signed with the Carolina Panthers practice squad.
+On September 22, he was released.

 Personal life

 Williams was born to Eddie and Vontrelle Williams, both of whom served in the military.
 His father was a U.S. Army veteran who held the title of sergeant first class.
 He died at the age of 39, when Williams was 8 years old.
 He stated that his father influenced him into playing football, stating "He loved the game a lot.
 Every time I came home from school he was on the couch just getting home from work watching football and he really got me into the game at a young age."
 His older sister, Kahlia Lawrence, played college basketball for the Mercer Bears and was selected 24th overall in the 2018 WNBA draft by the Minnesota Lynx; she is currently a graduate assistant for the Tulsa Golden Hurricane women's basketball team.
 Williams and Lawrence were classmates when they previously lived in El Paso, Texas.
 However, after their father's death, the family moved to Columbus, Georgia where Williams began his football career later at Clemson.

 Williams and his father were Georgia Bulldogs football fans growing up.
 He idolized NFL running back Todd Gurley and wide receiver A. J. Green.
 He is close friends with Justyn Ross, a two-time Super Bowl champion with the Kansas City Chiefs who was a teammate in Central High School and Clemson.

 He received his bachelor's degree in liberal studies and a minor degree in communications from Indiana University.